Quantifying and Mitigating Socially Desirable Responding in LLMs: A Desirability-Matched Graded Forced-Choice Psychometric Study: Experimental Setup

-To mimic an LLM adopting diverse user personas and to evaluate how well the IRT models recovered trait levels, we generated a shared set of 50 synthetic personas with known Big Five trait values and used it for all LLMs.
-We sample $\bm{z}_i$ from a multivariate standard normal distribution with mean zero and an empirical human Big Five correlation structure adopted from \citet{vanderLinden2010GFP} so that the sampled personas resemble realistic joint distributions of real-world Big Five profiles.
-(Appendix~\ref{app:persona}).
+To mimic an LLM adopting diverse user personas and to evaluate how well the IRT models recovered the intended profiles, we generated a shared set of 50 synthetic personas with known Big Five target values and used it for all LLMs.
+We sample $\bm{z}_i$ from a multivariate standard normal distribution with mean zero and an empirical human Big Five correlation structure adopted from \citet{vanderLinden2010GFP} so that the sampled personas resemble realistic joint distributions of real-world Big Five profiles (Appendix~\ref{app:persona}).
 We then map $\bm{z}_i$ to trait adjectives by selecting descriptors from a curated trait lexicon, ensuring coverage across the five domains.

-For constructing natural language descriptions that are more amenable to processing by LLMs, we transformed each trait score into persona descriptions based on the 52 markers from \citet{SerapioGarcia2023}.
-Specifically, for each trait, we produced one sentence listing adjectives/phrases consistent with the assigned stanine scores of the traits with intensity terms such as ``extremely'', ``very'', or ``a bit'' depending on the stanine score of that trait.
-Each persona description always covered all five traits and was framed by an explicit role instruction (``YOU ARE THE RESPONDENT'') and a final directive to answer as that person would.
+For constructing natural-language descriptions that are more amenable to processing by LLMs, we transformed each profile score into persona descriptions based on the 52 markers from \citet{SerapioGarcia2023}.
+Specifically, for each domain, we produced one sentence listing adjectives/phrases corresponding to the assigned stanine level, using intensity terms such as ``extremely,'' ``very,'' or ``a bit'' depending on that domain's stanine score.
+Each persona description always covered all five dimensions and was framed by an explicit role instruction (``YOU ARE THE RESPONDENT'') and a final directive to answer as that person would.
 In this way, we achieved both the assignment of ground-truth Big Five scores and the imitation of adopted personas that are realistic and amenable to LLMs.